MathiasLachner/Portfolio/weather-app/README.md

 - **Command-Line Interface (CLI)**: The ability to build a functional, easy-to-use app using Python that doesn't require a graphical interface.
 - **Error Handling**: Demonstrates how to handle potential issues like invalid city names, connection problems, or empty responses from the API.

+## Why the Weather App?

+I chose to build a weather app because it is a common beginner project that allows me to:

+- **Learn API Requests**: It helps to understand how APIs work and how to interact with them programmatically.
+- **Showcase Data Display**: Weather data is perfect for displaying on a user interface.
+It has a variety of metrics, like temperature, humidity, and conditions, that can be formatted and displayed nicely.
+- **Build a Simple yet Functional Application**: It’s a straightforward project, but it showcases essential skills, such as retrieving data from an API, processing that data, and presenting it in a clear, easy-to-read format.

 ## Features